petershin/liferay-learn/docs/dxp/latest/en/using-search/getting-started/searching-for-content.md

 For Liferay 7.4 U64+/GA64+, clicking an object entry in search results redirects to the entry's [display page](../../building-applications/objects/displaying-object-entries.md#creating-display-page-templates-for-objects), if one exists.

+For Liferay DXP 2024.Q1+/Liferay Portal 7.4 GA112+, the entries of account restricted objects appear in search results, if the search user has the `Accounts > Account Entry: View` permission in an account- or regular-scoped role.

 ## Related Topics

 * [Understanding Search Results](../search-pages-and-widgets/search-results/search-results-behavior.md)